 WHAT I KNOW

 I have experienced fundamentally that we are love energy in human form.
 Inside each of us is the pure essence of the light of the Universe.
-Yoga, meditation, sound, breath, counseling, conversation, mother nature and silence are some of the tools that I have spent decades working with, for opening up breakthrough discoveries within our inner dimension, allowing the love and grace of who we are to be genuine and real.
+Yoga, breath, sound, theater, meditation, counseling, conversation, mother nature and silence are some of the tools that I have spent decades working with, for opening up breakthrough discoveries within our inner dimension, allowing the love of who we are to be genuine and real.

-I believe that all relationships to one's self and with others are sacred.
-We are love energy with arms and legs, eyes and ears
+I believe that we are love energy with arms and legs, eyes and ears

-I was born in Copenhagen, Denmark as Søren Andrew Segal in 1959.
+I was born in Copenhagen, Denmark as Søren Andrew Segal.
 I grew up in the USA in Cambridge and Lexington, Massachusetts.
-My father was a leading MIT professor of mathematics, and my mother was a visionary artist and yoga instructor.
-My mother taught me to hatha yoga and pranayama starting at around eight years old, and I have fond memories of doing camel pose and sponge on the living room floor with her.
-Her father, my grandfather, André also taught a yogic kind of exercise in Copenhagen.
+My father was an MIT professor of mathematics, and my mother was a visionary artist and yoga instructor who taught me my first yoga and pranayama starting at around eight years old.
+I have fond memories of doing camel pose and sponge on the living room floor with her.
+Her father, my grandfather, André also taught a kind of yogic exercise along the banks of the canals Copenhagen.

-I attended the University of Rochester, earning a degree in Psychology and a minor in film.
-That area in New York state, where the Mohawk Indians lived, carries deep spirituality in its cold air.
-At the age of 19 a spontaneous kundalini experience that changed my life from fairly normal to entirely cosmic.
+I attended the University of Rochester, earning a degrees in Film Production and Psychology.
+That area in New York state carries deep spirituality in its cold air.
 At the U of R I attended my first kundalini yoga class, taught by Mahatma Singh, one of the early teachers of Kundalini Yoga.
-I began practicing kundalini yoga in earnest, and moved off campus to the Yoga Society of Rochester Ashram, where I taught the hatha yoga that I had learned from my mother.
+I began practicing kundalini yoga in earnest, and moved off campus to the Yoga Society of Rochester Ashram, where I taught hatha yoga.

-As a resident at the ashram I had the good fortune to meet and study with a number of profound spiritual teachers.
+I had the good fortune study with a number of profound spiritual teachers.
 Swami Janakanda of Denmark, Shri Brahmanada Sarasvati Ramamurti Mishra, sitarist Roop Verma and Baba Ram Dass were huge influences.
-I met Yogi Bhajan and began following him.
-In 1982 I graduated, moved to California to pursue film work, and spoke with Yogi Bhajan for the first time.
-He requested right away that I to move to Los Angeles to serve as his sevadar.
-I took this as an honor and eagerly agreed.
-I gave up everything to be there, including my career, my ambitions, and my name.
-I stayed in that position for over a decade.
+I began reading books by Yogi Bhajan.
+In 1982 I graduated and moved to California to pursue my passion for film and a graduate degree in psychology.
+It was there I spoke with Yogi Bhajan for the first time and he requested right away that I serve as his sevadar in Los Angeles.
+I had nothing else in the pipeline, was deeply into yoga, and so I took this as an honor and eagerly agreed.
+How it ended up was that I gave up everything to be there, including my career, my ambitions, and my name.
+I stayed in that position for over a decade trying to be the best student.
+I could.
 These became years of deep yogic study, discipline and intense transformation.
 It was Los Angeles in the 1980's but it might as well have been the Himalayas.

 The final time I saw Yogi Bhajan alive was in his dome bedroom where he was in his bed, quite ill with coronary heart disease and the effects of immunosuppressive medications for his transplanted kidney, but cheerfully talking with visitors who included the former governor of NM.
 The next time I saw him not long afterwards, was in the exact same spot, in the same bed, in the same dome, but this time his body with his body laying still and breathless and his spirit passed on to those unknown dimensions that we go to after we die.
 He looked beautiful in in death.
 His instructions had been to leave his body unmoved for two and a half hours.
 I sat with a number of others chanting for that time.
 Pure devotion.

-In 2019 and 2020, the degree of sexual abuse, harassment and manipulation that Yogi Bhajan carried forth emerged.
-I know many of the women who have now bravely come forward.
-I never knew these things were going on, and had I known I never would have served Yogi Bhajan.
-They were very well hidden, but I recognize now that in addition to being hidden I also refused to believe, as a devotee, fairly obvious things I see now should have been quite apparent.
-I was even told of an abortion and the watching of porn.
-Following Yogi Bhajan's directives was the cutlture, and the mark of a good student.
+I recognize now that in addition to being pretty expertly hidden hidden, it was me, and many of us in the ashram community, who refused to believe, as a devotees, fairly obvious things I see now should have been quite apparent.
+I was told of an abortion.
+Plain and simple.
+I was told of touching, harassment, solicitation and porn.
+But at that time following Yogi Bhajan's directives was the mark of a good student.
+An entire culture that I was in was around being able to do that.
 The reports from Premka (Pamela Dyson, Kate Felt and Peraim Kaur all spoke of sexual abuse, but were discredited because they were part of law cases.)
-I wiped it out of my mind because of the position of holding the spiritual teacher that was taught., and which I accepted.
-But I vouch for the integrity of many of those who came forward and whom I know personally.
-And therefore all these years of study, profound memories and self identity as his student, have become quite complicated, and thrown me into a new uncharted realm to navigate.
-The abuses he perpetrated negate so much of the good - perhaps all of it.
+I wiped it out of my mind because of the position of holding the spiritual teacher that was taught., and which I had accepted.
+But I wholeheartedly vouch for the integrity of many of those who came forward and whom I know personally.
+And therefore all these years of study, profound memories and self identity as his student, have become quite complicated, and thrown me and many others into a new uncharted realm to navigate.
+The abuses he perpetrated negate so much of the good - perhaps all of it, just as it just took a small hole to sink the Titanic.

-It has opened up a profound and pathless territory for inner investigation.
-I am attempting to separate what is clear of what is bullshit.
+The transformation brought about by the pain, however, is profound and wonderful.
+This epic awfulness has opened up a pathless territory for inner investigation.
+I am separating what is clear from what is bullshit, and what is essential from what is baggage.
 I believe there is value in many practices, so long as they can be washed clear of the tainted lineage.
-At the end of the day i endeavor to be grateful for these new lessons in my journey, the changes they bring, and to surrender to truth of being, even as that truth evolves.
+At the end of the day I am grateful for these epic new lessons in my journey, the changes they bring, and to surrender to truth of being, even as that truth evolves.
 The universe always carries us with love.

 I have lived in the ashram community of Espanola, New Mexico, USA for over 30 years now.
 This once cohesive community, centered. around Yogi Bhajan, is now going through intense of changes and fracturing.
 I have removed myself from all local community activities.
 My wife and I own a bakery in Santa Fe, NM, called the Chocolate Maven, which has become an amazing and ongoing life project that we had never planned on doing.
 But as we know, God makes these things up.
 We have two brilliant daughters, both in their 30’s, both bringing their light to manifest on earth, as we all do.
 In our home we have two cats, two dogs and three pet chickens.
 I used to travel often to teach or participate in music events, but since Covid, and since these reports about Yogi Bhaan have emerged, I have remained here in New Mexico for a very peaceful, contemplative couple of years.